 Box Tops/Labels for Education/Can tabs – Labels for Education and Box tops for Education are brought in by parishioners and delivered to the PTO at Ferguson Elementary School.
 The PTO turns in the labels and box tops for cash which they use to support various programs at Ferguson Elementary.
 Can tabs are also delivered to the Ferguson Elementary PTO, which turns them over to the Ronald McDonald House in Hershey.
 The can tabs are then turned in for money to support the Ronald McDonald House..

-Companion Parish – St. John the Baptist has a companion parish relationship with the Episcopal Church of St. Steven in Aracatuba, Brazil.
+Companion Parish – St. John Episcopal Church has a companion parish relationship with the Episcopal Church of St. Steven in Aracatuba, Brazil.
 We work to find ways to assist the companion parish in its programs.
 The Episcopal Diocese of Central Pennsylvania has a companion relationship with the Diocese of Sao Paulo, Brazil.

 St. Nicholas – coin-filled pouches – Money is collected by parishioners in small green bags; one quarter for the number of month of the year; January – 1 quarter, February – 2 quarters, and so on.
 The money is received at the Feast of St. Nicholas and used to purchase toys, clothing and other items for a needy family in the community